d0tTino/UME/docs/ACCESS_CONTROL.md

 ### Ledger Encryption Migration

 UME can optionally encrypt the audit log and SQLite ledgers.
-Enable this by setting `UME_ENCRYPTION_ENABLED` to `True` and provide a base64 encoded key via `UME_ENCRYPTION_KEY`.
+Enable this by setting `UME_ENCRYPTION_ENABLED` to `True` and providing a base64 encoded key via `UME_ENCRYPTION_KEY`.
+When enabled, both the event and consent ledgers will be written in encrypted form alongside the audit log.
 Existing plaintext files must be re-encrypted or replaced.
 The simplest migration is to archive the old files and let UME create new, encrypted ones on startup.

 ## Sample Rego Rules